Naptumomab

 Current treatments

 Treatment of solid tumors generally combines several types of therapy, which traditionally may include surgery, chemotherapy, and radiation therapy.
-Immunotherapy has been of decisive importance for cancer care in recent years and the immunoncology market has demonstrated strong growth.
+Immunotherapy has been of decisive importance for cancer care in recent years, and the immunooncology market has demonstrated strong growth.
 Therapies aimed at targeting immune suppression are dominated by biological drugs classified as checkpoint inhibitors.
 Several new checkpoint inhibitors have been approved for various types of solid tumors.

 Naptumomab in solid tumors